homie206/EssayPlanner/README.md

 # EssayPlanner: A Multi-Agent Assistant for Student Academic Writing Planning

-## A Multi-Agent Assistant for Student-Centred Academic Writing Planning
+## A Multi-Agent Assistant for Student Academic Writing Planning

 EssayPlanner is a multi-agent system that supports students in the pre-writing and planning stages of academic essays.
 Through collaborative interaction with multiple AI agents, students can brainstorm ideas, explore diverse perspectives, and structure their arguments before they start writing.